-With this working unit you can align on any pattern and rough out pockets, which may contain islands, of any shape.
+This unit is used to align on any pattern and rough out pockets, which may contain islands, of any shape.

 If necessary, you can assign every subcontour its own depth (FCL 2 function) in the ${\bf contour}$ detail form.
 In this case you must always begin with the deepest pocket.